XIANRONGWANG/52685_A2/README.md

 A creative TunePad project exploring how Python code can generate music by combining **logic, rhythm, and emotion**.

 ## Overview
-This project reimagines two iconic songs using computational thinking:
+Covers the chorus of two popular tracks using Python coding through Tunepad objects (instruments):
 - **The White Stripes – “Seven Nation Army”** (Rock: technical precision)
 - **Justin Bieber – “Baby”** (Pop: emotional layering and harmony)